 Promotes the longevity of a good heart:

 As mentioned earlier, intermittent fasting promotes weight loss.
 This results in a significant change and hence reduces the visceral fat.
 Visceral fat is quite harmful to heart health.
 As the visceral fat lowers, the chances of the heart being healthier become higher.
-Along with that, intermittent fasting keeps the blood sugar regulation in check which enables to lowering the risk of type 2 diabetes.
+Along with that, intermittent fasting keeps the blood sugar regulation in check which enables lowering the risk of type 2 diabetes.

 Decreases the risk of Tissue-related diseases: